DataDog/integrations-extras/lighthouse/README.md

       sudo yum install -y chromium
       ```

-      _Note_: Chrome/Chromium may require kernel 4.4+ on RHEL/CentOS for the headless mode to work properly.
+      **Note**: This integration runs Chrome/Chromium in headless mode; Chrome/Chromium may require kernel 4.4+ on RHEL/CentOS for the headless mode to work properly.

    - [Puppeteer][14]
       + Check if Puppeteer is installed.